High Cholesterol Raises Your Risk for Heart Disease and Stroke

 Here are some ways to help manage cholesterol:

-• If you’re overweight, shed excess pounds.
+• If you’re overweight, make an effort to shed excess pounds.

 • Exercise for at least 30 minutes on most days of the week.